Radio Mindanao Network: History

-From 1969 to 1970 three more community stations emerged - DXRS in Surigao and DZHN in Naga and in 1971 DXMY in Cotabato.
+From 1969 to 1970 three more community stations emerged - DXRS in Surigao City, DZHN in Naga, Camarines Sur and in 1971 DXMY in Cotabato City.
 In early 1972, station DYCC in Calbayog.
-By 1972, RMN had fifteen (15) AM stations under its wings.
+By 1972, RMN had fifteen AM stations under its wings.

 In 1973, with a constitutional limitation prohibiting the ownership of media by non-Filipinos or corporations not 100% Filipino owned, Henry Canoy's group brought out the Soriano-San Miguel group holdings in RMN.

 In 1975, the call letters of the Manila flagship station, DZHP was changed to DWXL.
 Together with this, English programming gave way to Tagalog.
 RMN's AM stations were broadcasting in three major languages: Tagalog, Cebuano and Ilonggo.
-Noted columnist Teodoro Valencia joined RMN as its chairman of the board.
+Columnist Teodoro Valencia joined RMN as its chairman of the board.
 Under his guidance RMN was able to secure a loan from the Development Bank of the Philippines to finance its massive expansion and development program.
 A Cebuano drama production center based in DYHP-Cebu was established and subsequently followed by an Ilonggo drama production center based in DYHB-Bacolod.

 In 1978, RMN's major expansion program was launched which include the upgrading of the technical facilities of its existing stations and the establishment of additional AM and FM stations.
-Among the stations that were added to the roster of RMN stations were: DXMD in General Santos, DWHP-FM in Laoag, DYRR in Ormoc, DXWR-FM in Zamboanga, DXIX-FM in Iligan, DYXY-FM in Tacloban, DYRS in San Carlos, DXVM-FM in Cagayan de Oro, DXMB-AM in Malaybalay, DXXL-FM in Davao, DYXL-FM in Cebu, DWKC-FM in Metro Manila & DXKR-AM in Marbel, South Cotabato.
-DYKR-AM in Kalibo in 1979.
-DWHB-FM in Baguio, DWON in Dagupan and DYVR-AM in Roxas opened in 1980.
-DXDR-AM in Dipolog & DXPR in Pagadian was added on January 10, 1980, DXXX-FM in Butuan in 1985, DYVR-FM in Roxas in 1986 and DYIC-FM in Iloilo City in 1987.
+Among the stations that were added to the roster of RMN stations were: DXMD in General Santos, DWHP-FM in Laoag, DYRR in Ormoc, DXWR-FM in Zamboanga City, DXIX-FM in Iligan, DYXY-FM in Tacloban, DYRS in San Carlos, Negros Occidental, DXVM-FM in Cagayan de Oro, DXMB-AM in Malaybalay, DXXL-FM in Davao City, DYXL-FM in Cebu, DWKC-FM in Metro Manila and DXKR-AM in Koronadal, DYKR-AM in Kalibo in 1979.
+DWHB-FM in Baguio, DWON in Dagupan and DYVR-AM in Roxas, Capiz opened in 1980.
+DXDR-AM in Dipolog and DXPR in Pagadian was added on January 10, 1980, DXXX-FM in Butuan in 1985, DYVR-FM in Roxas, Capiz in 1986 and DYIC-FM in Iloilo City in 1987.

 RMN also increased its coverage by entering into tie-up arrangements with smaller networks.
 Under this scheme, RMN provided programming, marketing, technical and management expertise where these small stations would be found wanting.
 This gave birth to a new name for these stations under the RMN umbrella - Radio Mindanao Network, Inc. and Associates.